 Conclusion: My Homeschool Experience: Has Homeschooling Ruined My Life?

-Far from saying, ‘Homeschooling ruined my life,’ I have to say God was gracious and led me to a style of education that allowed me to know more of Him and more of my surrounds.
+Far from saying, ‘Homeschooling ruined my life,’ I have to say God was gracious and led me to a style of education that allowed me to know more of Him and more of my surroundings.
 I realized homeschooling doesn’t save people – that’s Jesus.
 However, I realize a lot of schools have a process that happens in them called reverse-evangelism.
 As Christians, we need to consider our options wisely.